Highland Games 101

 The games are a mixture of sport and culture that is traditionally Scottish and of course a lot of fun for all to enjoy!
 They take place in Scotland every weekend from May to September totaling over 80 Highland games annually – that’s a lot of tartan!

-Baron Coubertin, founder of the modern Olympics, witnessed these sporting events at a Highland display, influencing him to include both hammer throw and shot put in the Olympic program we known today.
+Did you know?
+Baron Coubertin, founder of the modern Olympics, witnessed these sporting events at a Highland display, influencing him to include both hammer throw and shot put in the Olympic program we known today!

 An iconic element to the games are the bands of pipers and drummers who travel to compete against one another and for solo titles at the festivities.
 When they aren’t competing they are lending a hand (and set of lungs) to help the dancing competitions keep tempo.
 Now, it is fair to say that the majority of highland dancers today are not men like they used to be.
-It is now predominately girls that partake in this performance.
+It is now predominately women and girls that partake in this performance.
 The sword dance is particularly common and the dancers compete for titles in solo and groups.
-One of the most renowned games for the highest level of Highland dancing is the Cowal Highland Gathering (where my best friends mum coaches the girls) hosting the Scottish and World Championships.
+One of the most renowned games for the highest level of Highland dancing is the Cowal Highland Gathering hosting the Scottish and World Championships.

-Situated just a few minutes west of the Braemar Gathering is NTS site Mar Lodge Estate which occupies nearly 7% of the Cairngorms National Park, covers some of the most remote and scenic wild land in Scotland, including four of the five highest mountains in the UK.
-Mar Lodge was built in 1895 as a Highland Sporting Lodge for the Duke and Duchess of Fife, Queen Victoria’s granddaughter.
+Situated just a few minutes west of the Braemar Gathering in the Cairngorms National Park is Mar Lodge Estate which covers some of the most remote and scenic wild land in Scotland, including four of the five highest munros (mountains) in the UK.
+Mar Lodge was built in 1895 as a Highland sporting lodge for the Duke and Duchess of Fife, Queen Victoria’s granddaughter.
 The Lodge offers a spectacular venue for vacation, weddings, and corporate functions.

 Overnight accommodations at Mar Lodge Estate will put anyone in the spirit of the Highland games – making a stay at the Estate perfect if you are attending the games for the weekend!